 While fusion surgery is often billed as a “permanent” solution to spinal stenosis, this is not the outcome for far too many patients.
 If you opt for spinal fusion surgery, there is a risk that you could undergo painful, permanent fusion surgery, followed by painful, lengthy therapy and still see little or no real reduction in pain.

-Spinal Cord Stimulation (SCS), also called epidural nerve stimulation (ENS), is a minimally-invasive procedure with a 40-year track record of delivering proven relief to patients experiencing chronic pain.
+Spinal Cord Stimulation – Spinal Cord Stimulation (SCS), also called Epidural Nerve Stimulation (ENS), is a minimally-invasive procedure with a 40-year track record of delivering proven relief to patients experiencing chronic pain.
 In this treatment, a safe and effective device delivers soothing electrical stimulation to the spinal cord, resulting in significant pain relief to the affected area… (Read more)